jumidev/terrabuddy/README.md

 .gitignore
 project.yml
 README.md
-remote_state.hclt
+tfstate_store.hclt
 ```

 - The top level directories in the project correspond to the environments, `sbx` (sandbox), `prep` (pre-prod), and  `prod`.
 - .envrc.tpl contains a template for required environment variables, notably TF_MODULES_ROOT which points to the repo in to which terraform-modules-azure has been cloned
 - project.yml contains project-specific variables.
 Other .yml files within the project contain
-- remote_state.hclt is an hcl template that will be applied in all components
+- tfstate_store.hclt is an hcl template that will be applied in all components

 ## Anatomy of a component: